moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/parallel_containers.rst

 ^^^^^^^^^^^^
 .. image:: ./_static/images/alternatives.png

-| Alternatives container allow adding stages to be executed parallelly.
+| Alternatives containers allow adding stages to be executed in parallel.
 | All the solutions of the children stages are collected at the end and ordered by cost.
 | Example - Plan a trajectory with multiple cost terms.